 Should you buy now or wait?

-Winter is coming, and if you want to get ahead of the curve and maximize your savings this season, now is a good time to buy a smart thermostat.
-However, keep in mind that Black Friday isn’t terribly far away, and last year Nest, for example, offered a $50 discount on its thermostat.
+The holiday shopping season is here, and if you want to maximize your savings this season, now is a good time to look for sales to buy a smart thermostat.
+However, keep in mind that post-holiday sales aren’t terribly far away.
 Another thing to keep in mind is that Ecobee just released the Lite version of its thermostat, and that low price might have an affect on other manufacturers, but that remains to be seen.

 How we test